College of Letters and Science

 Sociology majors wishing to earn a certificate in criminal justice may do so with a minimum of additional course requirements and permission of the Criminal Justice advisor.
 See Criminal Justice section in this catalog.

 A variety of courses in sociology offer honors credit, and may be used toward Honors in the Liberal Arts in the College of Letters and Science.
 These include the special honors introductory seminar, Sociology 181, Sociology 380 Contemporary Population Problems, other special honors sections of 100- and 200-level courses, and courses that provide honors by arrangement with the instructor.
-Sociology also has courses that award automatic honors, including 361, 362 and 693, and certain other upper-division courses designated by semester in the Schedule of Classes (Timetable).
+Sociology also has courses that award automatic honors, including 361, 362 and 693, and certain other upper-division courses designated by semester in the Course Guide.
 Sociology also makes special offerings of upper-level courses available to sophomores in the honors program for one semester at a time.

 Students wishing to earn Honors in the Major must apply to the department undergraduate advisor.
 Honors in the Major for the B.A. or B.S. requires the following: